Joe Thomas (actor)

 Joseph Owen Thomas (born 28 October 1983) is an English actor and comedian.
-He played Simon Cooper in the E4 sitcom The Inbetweeners (2008–2010) and its two film adaptations, The Inbetweeners Movie (2011) and The Inbetweeners 2 (2014).
+He is best known for his breakthrough role as Simon Cooper in the E4 teen sitcom The Inbetweeners (2008–2010) and its two film adaptations, The Inbetweeners Movie (2011) and The Inbetweeners 2 (2014).

-After The Inbetweeners concluded, Thomas remained connected to Channel 4, joining the cast of comedy-drama series Fresh Meat in 2011, portraying the role of Kingsley Owen until 2016.
-He was reunited with his The Inbetweeners colleague James Buckley when they both joined the cast of BBC Two sitcom White Gold, with Thomas portraying the role of Martin Lavender.
-In 2018, he starred in the comedy film The Festival.
+After The Inbetweeners concluded, Thomas remained connected to Channel 4, joining the cast of comedy-drama series Fresh Meat in 2011, playing Kingsley Owen until 2016.
+He was reunited with his Inbetweeners colleague James Buckley when they both joined the cast of BBC Two sitcom White Gold, where Thomas played Martin Lavender.
+In 2018, he starred in the comedy film The Festival, which was directed by Iain Morris, who co-created The Inbetweeners alongside his writing partner Damon Beesley.

 Early life and education

-Born in Chelmsford, Essex, as the first of four boys, Thomas attended King Edward VI Grammar School, Chelmsford before reading History at Pembroke College, Cambridge.
-At Cambridge, Thomas was a member of the Footlights, alongside his future Inbetweeners co-star Simon Bird.
-Bird and Thomas served as the President and the Secretary of the Footlights, respectively, in 2005–2006.
-After graduating in 2006, Thomas briefly shared a flat with Bird and fellow Pembroke graduate and Footlights alumnus Jonny Sweet.
+Joseph Owen Thomas was born on 28 October 1983 in Chelmsford, Essex, the first of four boys.

+He attended King Edward VI Grammar School, Chelmsford before studying history at Pembroke College, Cambridge.
+At the University of Cambridge, Thomas was a member of the Footlights, alongside his future Inbetweeners co-star Simon Bird.
+Bird and Thomas served as the president and secretary of Footlights, respectively, from 2005–2006.

+After his graduation in 2006, Thomas briefly shared a flat with Bird and fellow Pembroke graduate and Footlights alumnus Jonny Sweet.